PunithGowda1991/Financialinstruments/financial-instruments/README.md

 # Steps to run the project
 1. Clone the repo https://github.com/PunithGowda1991/Financialinstruments in IDE
 2. Go inside financial-instruments
-3. open a terminal and type 'npm install' and wait for it to finish
+3. Open a terminal and type 'npm install' and wait for it to finish
-4. open a terminal and type 'npm start' and wait for it to finish
+4. Open a terminal and type 'npm start' and wait for it to finish
 5. Open http://localhost:3000 in browser to view the project

 ### `npm install`